dd9jn/rfc4880bis/crypto-refresh.md

 - Only for V5 packets, a one octet key version number and N octets of the fingerprint of the signing key.
   Note that the length N of the fingerprint for a version 5 key is 32.
+  Since a V5 signature can only be made by a V5 key, the key version number MUST be 5.
+  An application that encounters a V5 One-Pass Signature packet where the key version number is not 5 MUST treat the signature as invalid (see {{malformed-signatures}}).

 - A one-octet number holding a flag showing whether the signature is nested.
   A zero value indicates that the next packet is another One-Pass Signature packet that describes another signature to be applied to the same message data.